Journal Entry Agent

 Classify error correction vs change in estimate Is the adjustment correcting a prior-period error (IAS 8 Para 41-49 / ASC 250-10-45-23) or a change in accounting estimate (IAS 8 Para 32-40 / ASC 250-10-45-17)?
 Human Auditor

-Judgement call with material consequences: error correction triggers retrospective restatement and Item 4.02 8-K filing for SEC registrants; estimate change is prospective only; CFO + external auditor + audit committee involvement required for any material reclassification
+A judgement call with material consequences: an error correction triggers a retrospective restatement and an Item 4.02 8-K filing for SEC registrants, whereas an estimate change is prospective only.
+Any material reclassification requires CFO, external auditor and audit committee involvement.

 Decision Record